buguen/pyosv/README.md

-# Useful Links and References
+# Some Links and References

 ## OSV